ulixee/hero/docs/awaited-dom/CDATASection.md

 ### .textContent <div class="specs"><i>W3C</i></div> {#textContent}

-Returns / Sets the textual content of an element and all its descendants.
+Returns the textual content of an element and all its descendants.

 #### **Type**: `Promise<string>`